 Hot water will unblock your pores, but it will aggravate the acne.
 Acne occurs when there is a lot of oil, grease, or sebum on your facial skin.
 The hot water will remove the outermost layer of oil, grease, or sebum.

 But this removal will trigger your facial skin to produce even more sebum in a larger quantity after you use hot water to rinse your face.
 If you suffer from acne, it is a good idea always to use only cold water when shaving to help control your sebum production and stop the new outbreaks.

 The use of hot water when shaving will make your facial skin puffy.

 Is it good to shave with hard water?

-Lack of lather will cause your razor to tug and pull on your hair making the process of shaving the most painful, unpleasant and uncomfortable experience ever.
-If you are using shaving cream, the effects of hard water will not be so obvious because it contains some water.
+Lack of lather will cause your razor to tug and pull on your hair, making shaving the most painful, unpleasant, and uncomfortable experience ever.
+If you use shaving cream, hard water’s effects will not be so obvious because it contains some water.
 It is advisable to use distilled water for shaving.

-The hard water will ruin your shaving brush and blades as the minerals found in it will settle down and cling to them, eroding them over time.
-You will also notice slimy soap scum that clings to your sink after you shave.
+The hard water will ruin your shaving brush and blades as the minerals in it will settle down and cling to them, eroding them over time.
+You will also notice slimy soap scum clings to your sink after shaving.

 What do experts say about hot or cold water shaving